alunduil/crumbs/README.rst

 makes interacting with these disparate resources much simpler.
 It also allows parameters' values to be set in any of the three sources and selects an appropriate value when a parameter's value is specified in multiple sources.
-This way the most expected value, according to the normal prcedence—command line arguments then configuration files then environment variables—is always returned.
+This way the most expected value is always returned according to the following
+prcedence: command line arguments then configuration files then environment variables.

 I am providing code in the repository to you under an open source license.
 Because this is my personal repository, the license you receive to my code is